synfig/synfig-docs/source/ui/panel_keyframes.rst

 a vertical dashed line is added in the time line.
 No waypoint is created.

+.. _panel_keyframes  Duplicate a keyframe:

 Duplicate a keyframe
 ~~~~~~~~~~~~~~~~~~~~

 .. figure:: panel_keyframes_dat/KeyframeButton_Duplicate_0.63.06.png
    :alt: KeyframeButton_Duplicate_0.63.06.png

-Select a keyframe in the keyframe list of the `Keyframes
-Panel <Keyframes_Panel>`__ and place the cursor at a frame where there
+Select a keyframe in the keyframe list of the |Keyframes_Panel| and place the cursor at a frame where there
 isn't currently any keyframe.
 Then press the ``Duplicate Keyframe``
 button.
 This would have two separated effects: